 Watch this video from the National Association of Social Work Massachusetts chapter to see where a career in social work may lead you.
 View a comparison of social work to other helping professions.
 Learn about current topics in social work at the National Association of Social Workers Massachusetts Chapter homepage

 Social work is an extremely broad profession, and the social work degree affords a wide variety of career paths.
+In fact, the BSW is considered to be more marketable than other undergraduate human service degrees.
 Our recent graduates are employed in settings such as nursing homes, the Massachusetts Department of Children and Families, and early intervention programs serving young children and their families.
 As our alumni gain professional experience or complete graduate education, they may work as individual or family therapists, clinical supervisors in mental health programs, or administrators in social service agencies.

 Clubs & Organizations